3qnexx/nexxPLAY-Flutter/README.md

     ```
     Refer to `example/android/app/src/main/java/tv/nexx/flutter/android_example/MainActivity.java` for more details.

-4. Next, inherit from the AppCompat theme for the Android native app part (required by Chromecast):
+4. Next, inherit from the AppCompat theme for the Android native app part (required by ChromeCast, even if you don't use it, unfortunately):
     ```
     <style name="NormalTheme" parent="Theme.AppCompat.DayNight.NoActionBar">
         <item name="android:windowBackground">?android:colorBackground</item>